ernestlian-fp/tab-auto-refresher/README.md

 5) click start
 6) click stop when you don't want to refresh tab anymore
-7) repeat for other tabs you want to refresh simultaneously
+7) repeat for other tabs you want to refresh concurrently